theratioproject/simple/docs/Functions.md

 ---

 Functions are useful and can be implemented as methods in `class`.
+They can also be used for callback purposes.
+As we proceed deeper into the